contagon/handbook/handbook/11-young-women.md

 * Plan and conduct class meetings (see [11.2.1.2]).
 * Plan and carry out class service and activities (see [11.2.1.3]).

-When class secretaries are called, they prepare agendas for meetings, take notes, and keep track of attendance.Members of the Young Women presidency teach the class presidencies about their responsibilities (see [11.3.2]).
+[[AO]]When class secretaries are called, they prepare agendas for meetings, take notes, and keep track of attendance.

+Members of the Young Women presidency teach the class presidencies about their responsibilities (see [11.3.2]).
 Class advisers and specialists should actively help (see [11.3.5]; [11.3.6]).

 #### 11.3.4.3 Class Presidency Meeting